Downtown Wichita

-Downtown Wichita is the central business district of Wichita, Kansas, United States.
-The political and financial hub of the city, it is home to several of the area's major landmarks and event venues including the Epic Center, Century II Performing Arts & Convention Center, Intrust Bank Arena, and the Old Town entertainment district.
+Downtown Wichita is the central business, government and social core of the Wichita metropolitan area, in the U.S. state of Kansas.
+It is generally bounded by the Arkansas River on the west, Washington Street on the east, U.S. 54 & 400 on the south, and Murdock Street on the north, encompassing the city's historic core as well as Old Town and Delano districts.
+The area includes major civic landmarks such as Century II Performing Arts & Convention Center, Intrust Bank Arena, Equity Bank Park, the historic City Hall, and a U.S. Federal Courthouse.

 History

 In 1872, the community of Wichita opened a toll bridge on Douglas Avenue to Delano across the Arkansas River, and the Atchison, Topeka and Santa Fe Railway opened a line through the city, triggering an economic boom.
 Local industries in banking, meat packing, and real estate emerged.
 A large warehouse district developed along the rail lines south from Central Avenue.
 By the late 1870s, the intersection of Douglas Avenue and Main Street had become the downtown hub of local commerce.

 Continued economic growth through the 1880s spurred further downtown development, including the completion of the Wichita City Building in 1892.
 The building housed all city government offices, both the police and fire departments, and the city's first public library.
 During the subsequent decades, a number of manufacturers constructed plants downtown, including the Coleman Company in 1901.

 The Forum, Wichita's convention center and primary event venue, opened downtown in 1911.
 It was built on the site of city co-founder Dutch Bill Greiffenstein's homestead.
 The Orpheum Theatre opened downtown in 1922 and became a popular venue on the vaudeville circuit.

 By the 1960s, sections of downtown had entered a period of decline.
 To commemorate the centennial of Wichita's founding, the city razed The Forum and in its place built the Century II Performing Arts & Convention Center which opened in 1969.
 The city government relocated to a new City Hall in 1975.
 In 1981, the former City Building reopened as the Wichita-Sedgwick County Historical Museum.
 In 1987, construction finished downtown on the Epic Center office tower, the tallest building in the city and in the state of Kansas.

 In 1989, the city initiated a redevelopment plan to revitalize Downtown Wichita.
 Among the plan's results was the redevelopment of the old warehouse district into Old Town, an entertainment district home to numerous restaurants and night clubs.
 The city implemented further development plans, including the construction of Intrust Bank Arena, a new multi-purpose indoor arena which opened in 2010.